Génoise sponge with blueberry compôte and vanilla cream

-For the génoise sponge, place the sugar and eggs in a large bowl and whisk until thick and pale.
+For the génoise sponge, place the sugar and eggs into a large bowl and whisk with an electric whisk until thick and pale.

-Fold in the flour and melted butter and divide between the prepared cake tins.
+Gently fold in the flour and melted butter until smooth.
+Divide between the prepared cake tins.

-Bake in the oven for 20–30 minutes, or until the cakes are risen and springy to the touch.
+Bake for 20–30 minutes, or until the cakes are risen and springy to the touch.
 Remove from the oven and set aside to cool.
 When cool enough to handle, turn out on to a wire rack to cool completely.

-For the blueberry compôte and vanilla cream, place the blueberries, sugar and four tablespoons of water in a small saucepan.
-Place over a medium heat and simmer for five minutes.
+To make the blueberry compôte and vanilla cream, place the blueberries, sugar and four tablespoons of water into a small saucepan.
+Place over a medium heat and simmer for 5 minutes.
 Remove from the heat and set aside to cool and thicken.

-Place the cream in a large bowl and add the vanilla seeds.
-Whisk until thick.
+Place the cream into a large bowl and add the vanilla seeds.
+Whip with a whisk until thick.

 To serve, spread the cooled compôte over the top of one cake and top with the whipped cream.
 Place the other cake on top and dust with icing sugar.